Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 **Protein Description** name of the selected protein

-**Mapped Genes** additional genes the identified peptide may originate from
+**Mapped Genes** additional genes the identified peptide may originate from (including any arising from I/L substitutions)

-**Mapped Proteins** additional proteins the identified peptide maps to
+**Mapped Proteins** additional proteins the identified peptide maps to (including any arising from I/L substitutions)

 (additional columns for TMT/iTRAQ channels if applicable, each contains relative reporter ion abundances)
 <br>